oracle-livelabs/apex/apex-professional-hol8/creating-shopping-cart.md

     ![](./images/create-danger-button.png " ")

 ## Summary
 In this hands-on lab, You learned how to create new Page Items and Buttons for Shopping Cart and Add to Cart pages.
 This enables the end users to review, edit item quantities, remove items, clear the cart, and proceed to checkout for a more user-friendly shopping experience.
 You may now **proceed to the next lab**.

 ## Whats Next
 In the next Lab, you understand how to create validations in APEX to ensure data integrity.
 Then you also explore creating custom processes to enhance shopping cart functionality.
 Lastly, you learn to implement dynamic Actions for seamless cart management and navigation.

 ## Acknowledgments
 - **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributors** - Ankita Beri, Product Manager
-- **Last Updated By/Date** -  Roopesh Thokala, Senior Product Manager, May 2023
+- **Last Updated By/Date** -  Roopesh Thokala, Senior Product Manager, January 2024